Creating a Cabinet Detail

 - Click the Apply to All button to apply the specified Length to all extension lines associated with this dimension line.

 Note: In some program versions, Length Toward Marked Object always points downward or to the right, while Length Away From Marked Object always points upward or to the left.
 You can also click on individual extension lines and edit their lengths using the edit handles.

 - If you see objects such as decorative furnishings, electrical fixtures or labels that you do not want in your detail drawing, you can turn off their display in the Layer Display Options dialog.

-- To open the Layer Display Options dialog, select Tools> Display Settings> Display Options from the menu.
+- To open the Layer Display Options dialog, select Tools> Layer Settings> Display Options from the menu.

-- You can also access this dialog from the Layer or Line Style tabs in many objects' specification dialogs.
+- You can also access this dialog from the Layer or Line Style panels in many objects' specification dialogs.

 - In this example, the Doors layer is turned off to make room for vertical dimension lines to the right of the cabinets.